xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/condition-to-stop/execution%20log.png" alt="execution log" width=100%>

 This applies to either sequential or parallel mode execution.
-You can be able to check which and why the test execution is terminated.
+You can check which and why the test execution is terminated.
+See also [View and Customize Execution Log](https://docs.katalon.com/katalon-studio/docs/working-with-execution-log.html).